Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Between tradition and avant-garde

-Creative TensionTradition vs. avant-garde
+Creative tensionTradition vs avant-garde

-ResultQuebec singularity
+ResultQuebec uniqueness

 Institutions